 - Certification (upon successful completion of the course)

-- One shore dive and two boat dives
+- One shore dive training and one extra long exploratory dive

-- Return transport from Dive Centre to dive sites if required
+- Return transport from the Dive Centre to dive sites if required

 Class sizes are small (max 3 students per instructor) to ensure each student receives focused attention and individual feedback.
 If you’re a PADI Open Water Diver who is at least 18 years old, you can become a PADI Diver Propulsion Vehicle Diver.
 Book your course online, or contact Dive Centre Bondi to find out more about our new DPV Course and get your Diver Propulsion Vehicle Manual and Diver Propulsion Vehicle video and start scootering!